Medial-EarlySign/MR_Wiki/Infrastructure Library/MedModel json format.md

 ### 2. The Pipeline: `model_actions`

-This is the heart of the model definition—a list of components executed in order.
+This is the heart of the model definition-a list of components executed in order.
 Each component is an object specifying:

 - `action_type`: What kind of step this is (data cleaning, feature generation, etc.)
 - Other keys: Parameters specific to the step